 Although he was very saddened by the actions of the South, Andrew Johnson decided not to act, reasoning that the South be giving the freedom to handle their internal state affairs all by themselves.
 As a result, he vetoed many Republican-dominated Congress bills that sought to force the Southern states to grant civil liberties to the freed slaves.
 Congress in turn overrode his vetoes.

-Did you know that Andrew Johnson was called "The Veto President" due to his over usage of presidential veto?
+Did you know: Andrew Johnson was called "The Veto President" due to his over usage of presidential veto?

-Ultimately, the back and forth and battle with Congress culminated in Andrew Johnson being impeached by the U.S. House of Representatives.
+Ultimately, the back and forth exchanges he had with Congress culminated in him being impeached by the U.S. House of Representatives.
 But for a single vote in the Senate, President Andrew Johnson would have been removed from office.

 During his presidency, he signed the treaty to buy Alaska – Russia’s North American colony.
 On March 30, 1867, Russia’s ambassador to the US Eduard de Stoecki and Secretary of State William H. Seward finalized the agreement for the purchase of Alaska for $7.2 million.
 On April 1, 1867, the U.S. Senate approved the treaty 37 to 2.
 The deal to buy Alaska was considered a monumental failure back.
 However, history has vindicated Andrew Johnson.
 Aside its vast natural resources, Alaska today occupies an important geopolitical position for the United States.

 Appointed nine Article III federal judges

 Andrew Johnson’s presidency saw him appoint a total of nine federal judges to the U.S. districts courts.
 Also, he appointed Samuel Milligan to the US Court of Claims in 1868.

 He established the eight-hour workday for laborers and mechanics on the Federal payroll.